Putnam County School System

 The Putnam County School System (PCSS) is Tennessee’s 13th largest public school district, serving over 12,000 students across 22 schools, including a virtual learning school (VITAL) and an adult high school.
 As the second largest employer in Putnam County, with more than 1,700 staff members, PCSS is deeply committed to providing an exceptional educational experience.

-Their diverse offerings include standards-based instruction, personalized learning pathways, an extensive Career and Technical Education (CTE) program, forward-thinking STEM initiatives, and early post-secondary opportunities, as well as an engaging fine arts program.
+Their diverse offerings include standards-based instruction, personalised learning pathways, an extensive Career and Technical Education (CTE) programme, forward-thinking STEM initiatives, and early post-secondary opportunities, as well as an engaging fine arts program.

 Challenge